 Anyone can pass with adequate preparation, so taking the part that requires the least study time or the one that you’ll find it easiest to set aside time for will make your first time testing much easier.
 After you pass one part, you’ll have the confidence you need to keep going.

 The ICMA releases Content Specification Outlines that cover what’s tested on the CMA exam and can help you decide which part best corresponds to your experience or which interests you the most.

 If you reschedule or cancel your exam date at least 31 days in advance, there’s no fee.
 If you reschedule or cancel 3 to 30 days in advance, the fee is $50.
 Less than 3 days, and unfortunately the full testing fee will be forfeited.
-Also note that if you need to reschedule your exam for another testing window, you will forfeit your exam registration fee.

 You shouldn’t pick an exam date at random and hope it will work.
 It’s important to make sure you plan ahead to give yourself enough time to study.
 You also don’t want to set your CMA exam date so far ahead in the future that you’re not motivated to put in at least 12 hours per week.
 (That’s the minimum we recommend for most candidates so you don’t forget what you learned at the beginning before you make it to the end).

 A CMA study strategy is essential no matter what stage of the process you’re in.
 To help you create your CMA study plan, start by asking yourself these questions: